andreaskuster/black-parrot-branch-predictor/README.md

 In order to overcome these limitations, we developed our own performance evaluation and testing system.

-After being given a hint by Professor Taylor, we started investigating the use of branch traces from the most recent [Championship Branch Prediction CBP-5](https://www.jilp.org/cbp2016).
-Since these files come in a complex encoding, we used their branch predictor test backbone and built a conversion utility that translates these files to a simple "branch_address branch_taken newline" format.
+After receiving a hint from Professor Taylor, we started investigating the use of branch traces from the most recent [Championship Branch Prediction CBP-5](https://www.jilp.org/cbp2016).
+Since these files come in a complex encoding scheme, we used their branch predictor test backbone and built a conversion utility that translates these files to a simple "branch_address branch_taken newline" format.
 The implementation details can be found in [bt9_reader](./bt9_reader).
 For our evaluation and simulation, we used four of the training files from different categories (`short_mobile_1`, `long_mobile_1`, `short_server_1`, `long_server_1`), each consisting of several millions of branches.
 The converted files can be found in [traces](./traces).

 In order to solve the second issue of thoroughly test/simulate or design with a big amount of internal state, we decided